gbirke/lebenplusplus/content/post/2022-08-15-nonviolent-agile-retrospectives.md

 Having only one word that represents a need as a group name for similar brainstorming notes (e.g. "Efficiency", "Structure" or "Harmony") might not be descriptive enough.
-Don't try too hard to force everything into a "Nonviolent Communication Structure", but use NVC as a tool to look between the lines of the written and spoken words.
+Don't try too hard to force everything into a "Nonviolent Communication Structure", but use NVC as a tool to find needs that might be implicated, but not spoken out loud.

 Watch out for conflicts over strategies and try to find common ground after collecting each participants needs, explaining the difference